ikarius/sm83/README.md

 # Sharp SM83 emulator

+**Disclaimer**:
-**Disclaimer**: This is a hobby/learning project and will be work in progress for an undefined amount of time (you've been warned :)).
+This is a hobby/learning project and will be work in progress for an undefined amount of time (you've been warned :) ).

+As such, in early releases, many of the comments in the code may reflect some "aha!" moments.
+I'll strip them off later :)

 This is a _non-accurate_ (yet) Sharp SM83 emulator written in [Zig](https://ziglang.org) that can be used in other projects and bundled with other languages (the main target being [Go](https://go.dev)).

 ## Build